 A progressive attitude can only work if we have the right intentions and we can manage ourselves on the path towards progress.
 When we’re driven by love and a passion for our cause, growth is a natural by-product of the efforts we put in.
 Even in the face of failure and disappointments, progress can still occur if we’re able to learn from our experiences and persist.

-Along with unbridled passion and the capacity to handle potential obstacles, here are five more exceptional traits that progressive people possess, which you can cultivate within yourself:
+Along with unbridled passion and resilience, here are five more exceptional traits that progressive people possess, which you can cultivate within yourself:

 1. Curiosity: Progressive people are curious because deep down, they are explorers at heart.
 They are forward-thinkers, always wanting to learn, grow and expand their knowledge.
 Even if they are experts in their respective fields, they possess the humility to assume the role of a student and ask a lot of questions in the right learning opportunities.
 Because of their voracious curiosity, progressive people are always up-to-date with the latest trend, which helps them evolve in their personality and in their craft.